lkrms/pretty-php/docs/Rules.md

 <small>(mandatory, `processTokens()`, priority 104, tokens: `,` | `T_DECLARE` | `T_MATCH` | `T_ATTRIBUTE` | `T_OPEN_TAG` | `T_OPEN_TAG_WITH_ECHO` | `T_CLOSE_TAG` | `T_START_HEREDOC` | `T_ATTRIBUTE_COMMENT`)</small>

 If the indentation level of an open tag aligns with a tab stop, and a close tag is found in the same scope (or the document has no close tag, and the open tag is in the global scope), a callback is registered to align nested tokens with it.
-An additional level of indentation is applied if `IndentBetweenTags` is enabled.
+An additional level of indentation is applied if the formatter's `IndentBetweenTags` property is `true`.

 If a `<?php` tag is followed by a `declare` statement, they are collapsed to one line.
 This is only applied in strict PSR-12 mode if the `declare` statement is `declare(strict_types=1);` (semicolon optional), followed by a close tag.